 How It Started

 In 2005, Tom Arcara, a Rochester resident, had a heart attack and subsequently needed a heart transplant.
-His wife Christine spent several weeks in the hospital supporting her husband until he received the Gift of Life.
+His wife Christine spent several weeks in the hospital supporting her husband until he received the gift of life.
 While there, she met other families living through a similar medical crisis.
-Many were from out of town and spent long hours at the hospital then traveled to and from their homes.
+Many were from out of town and spent long hours at the hospital, having to travel to and from their homes.
 After Tom received his new heart and was released from the hospital, the Arcara’s organized a fundraiser to provide more amenities for the heart failure unit with a long term goal of starting a hospitality house for families of out of town patients.

 In August of 2006, the Arcara’s, along with Dr. Leway Chen, Medical Director of the Heart Failure & Transplant Program, and a small group of nurses and other hospital staff traveled to Pittsburgh, to see the “Family House.”
 They learned a great deal about how to start such a venture including information about a national association of hospital hospitality houses.
 Filled with excitement and vital information and confidence, they came back to Rochester and got to work fundraising and creating awareness for their cause.